This anti-itch braid spray is perfect for relieving scalp itching and creating a healthy scalp environment for

-This itching almost made me give up on braids a few years ago because it was very annoying and uncomfortable.
+This itching almost made me give up on braids a few years ago because it was annoying and uncomfortable.

-It also makes you look like a complete lunatic when you dig your hand into your braids in public and start scratching your scalp incessantly.
+It also makes you look like a complete lunatic when you dig your hand into your braids in public and start scratching your scalp.

 Eventually, I discovered several tips and tricks that can lead to an itch-free braids experience from day 1.

 However, that will only make the itching ten times worse as I discovered when I tried it.

 In addition, the oils will cause build up on the scalp and if you apply it to your edges, can also cause hair loss.
 So what’s the solution then?

 Why Do Braids Itch When You First Get Them?

 Bumps on the scalp and around the hair perimeter are also possible side effects from this alkaline base.